- Launch DateMarch 06, 2009

 Numerous researchers supported by the Astrobiology Program are working with data from Kepler to discover potentially habitable exoplanets.
 Astrobiologists also use this data to develop new techniques for studying exoplanets in greater and greater detail.
 This work will inform future missions to characterize exoplanets and exomoons, and possibly identify signs of life by analyzing attributes of these distant worlds, such as atmospheric composition.

-NAIVPL at University of Washington Team Much of the research undertaken by the VPL team is focused on reexamining the limits of the habitable zone and the stellar parameters that affect planetary habitability.
+VPL at the University of Washington (NExSS) Much of the research undertaken by the VPL team is focused on reexamining the limits of the habitable zone and the stellar parameters that affect planetary habitability.
 Results from this research are relevant in constraining the potential habitability of Earth-sized planets discovered by the Kepler mission.
 Additionally, VPL Team member Eric Agol, who is also a Kepler guest observer, discovered the most potentially habitable planet to date in the Kepler data, and continues to develop planet detection algorithms to improve the science yield from the Kepler data.
 VPL Team member Lucianne Walkowicz (Berkeley) is also a member of the Kepler scientific analysis team and works on understanding the photometric variability and flare frequency and strength for stars that serve as planetary hosts.
 VPL Team member Drake Deming, with graduate student Holly Short, is developing new techniques to derive planetary atmospheric characteristics from combined Kepler data, also increasing the science yield of the mission.

 NAI Carnegie Institution of Washington Team member Alan Boss is a collaborator on the Kepler mission.
 Both he and Post Doctoral Fellow Chris Stark are active participants in the Kepler mission.